 Frequently Asked Questions

 Can I have multiple thread lifts?

 Patients are able to have multiple thread lifts.
 Certainly, stimulating threads are more popular amongst younger women.
 They often have enough volume with minimal sagging but enjoy the mild lift and anti-ageing properties these threads offer.
 As age-related changes in the facial skeleton, muscles, fat and skin become more apparent the need for anchoring threads arise.

 Different types of threads can be used simultaneously or alternatively.

-- PRP: 2 weeks before (or as discussed with your doctor)
+Platelet-rich plasma (PRP): 2 weeks before (or as discussed with your doctor)

 Dermal fillers: 2 to 4 weeks before, on the day of the thread lift, or 2 to 4 weeks after (or as discussed with your practitioner)